 Hi.
 I'm currently the Executive Creative Director at WONGDOODY LA.
-Here's some cool stuff we've been doing lately.
+I recently got to lead the redesign of the new WONGDOODY identity, see some press about it here.
+And here's some cool stuff we did for our Coffee Bean client recently.
 Feel free to email me if you'd like to get in touch.

 I helped win the Dickies account for Creature in 2011 and led the account for two years.
 We launched a new campaign for Dickies under the tagline "Built to Work," which brought the brand back to its core worker segment.